algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 printf("%.2f ns per query\n", 1e9 * seconds / m);
 ```

-To measure *actual* latency, we need to introduce a dependency between the loop iterations so that the next query can't start before the previous completes:
+To measure *actual* latency, we need to introduce a dependency between the loop iterations so that the next query can't start before the previous one finishes:

 ```c++
 int last = 0;